-During the years (the maintenance period) following the years specified above, the per acre annual Assessment in the Southwest Zone shall not exceed \$10 per acre, and the per acre annual
+During the years (the maintenance period) following the years specified above, the per acre annual Assessment in the Southwest Zone shall not exceed \$10 per acre, and the per acre annual assessment in the Southeast and Central Zones shall not exceed \$12 per acre.
+Maintenance assessments in the NE Ridge zone shall not exceed \$8 per acre.
+Establishment of a maintenance program in the NE Delta zone will be determined at the end of the eradication program.

 Upon recommendation of the Arkansas Cotton Grower's Organization, Inc., the Plant Board may adjust the annual Assessments within the limits allowed by the referendum then in effect.
-In the NE Delta zone, annual assessments will be established by Plant Board action.
-Assessments for 2013 will be set at \$8.00 per acre.
-Such adjustments may be made at the time and in the manner determined by the Plant Board to be in the best interest of the Boll Weevil Eradication Program.
+By Plant Board action, the assessment fee in the NE Delta Zone is established to be equal to the fees of the adjacent zones.
+Future adjustments may be made at the time and in the manner determined by the Plant Board to be in the best interest of the Boll Weevil Eradication Program.
 In making such adjustments, the Plant Board may consider facts and information it determines to be relevant, including, but not limited to, climate and environmental conditions, finances and the overall state of the cotton industry.